HMS New Zealand (1911): Construction

-The battlecruiser's first captain, 40 year old Lionel Halsey took command on 21 September 1912.

-Sea trials began in October with the hull checked in dry dock on 8 October prior to a 30 hour steam test at three-quarter power being undertaken on the 9 and 10 October.
-Full power tests were conducted off Polperro on 14 October with 49,048 hp being generated.
-These tests found that she met her design speed with an average speed over an eight hour period of 25.1 knots (by log) and 26.1 knots (by bearings) while experiencing near ideal sea conditions with the machinery generating 49,048 hp at an average of 297.687 revolutions.
+The battlecruiser's first captain, Lionel Halsey, took command on 21 September 1912.
+Sea trials began in October with the hull checked in dry dock on 8 October prior to a 30-hour steam test at three-quarter power being undertaken on the 9 and 10 October.
+Full power tests were conducted off Polperro on 14 October with 49,048 shp being generated.
 Over the “measured mile” she reached 25.49 knots (based on revolutions) and 26.3 knots (by bearings).

-Following gun and torpedo trials in mid-October the battlecruiser returned to Fairfield to correct any defects and make modifications before acceptance inspections commenced in mid-November.

 New Zealand was formally commissioned at Govan on 19 November 1912.
 The Admiralty required that all new ships be drydocked as part of the acceptance process to allow the completion and inspection of all underwater fittings.
-As Fairchild didn’t have their own drydock, the ship sailed from Govan with the nucleus of her crew to Devonport to use that shipyard’s facilities.
-By now the ship’s hull had spent a considerable time in Fairchild’s often polluted fitting out basin, so the hull was cleaned and then painted with a fresh anti-fouling coating.
+As Fairfield didn't have their own drydock, the ship sailed from Govan with the nucleus of her crew to Devonport to use that shipyard's facilities.
+By now the ship's hull had spent a considerable time in Fairfield's often polluted fitting out basin, so the hull was cleaned and then painted with a fresh anti-fouling coating.

 The ship was officially completed on 23 November 1912, when she reached her nominally full complement of crew.
-Her officers by now included three New Zealanders, Lieutenant Alexander David Boyle (1887–1965), Lieutenant Rupert Clare Garsia and Midshipman Hugh Beckett Anderson (1897–1971), all from Christchurch.
+Her officers by now included three New Zealanders, Lieutenant Alexander David Boyle, Lieutenant Rupert Clare Garsia and Midshipman Hugh Beckett Anderson, all from Christchurch.